LauraBrogan/pands-problem-set-2019/README.md

 ## What each file contains

 1. **solution-1.py** contains my solution to problem 1 in the problem set.
+This program asks the user to input a positive integer and then outputs the sum of all the nubmers between one and that number.
+I have included in my program that it alerts the user if they have not inputed a positve number.

 2. **solution-2.py** contains my solution to problem 2 in the problem set.

+When we run this program it outputs to the user if today is a day that begins with letter T.

 3. **solution-3.py** contains my solution to problem 2 in the problem set.